SafeMoon Market Capitalization Reaches $2.80 Million (SAFEMOON)

 SafeMoon launched on Mar.
 8, 2021.”

-It is usually not currently possible to purchase alternative cryptocurrencies such as SafeMoon directly using US dollars.
-Investors seeking to trade SafeMoon should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SafeMoon using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as SafeMoon directly using U.S. dollars.
+Investors seeking to trade SafeMoon should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SafeMoon using one of the exchanges listed above.

 Receive News & Updates for SafeMoon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SafeMoon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.